nextflow-io/training/docs/basic_training/operators.md

 The `branch` operator allows you to forward the items emitted by a source channel to one or more output channels.

 The selection criterion is defined by specifying a closure that provides one or more boolean expressions, each of which is identified by a unique label.
 For the first expression that evaluates to a true value, the item is bound to a named channel as the label identifier.
-For example:

 ```groovy linenums="1"
 Channel